-Serbia: Energy Law changes open the door to the wind parks construction26.
-December 2013. / News Serbia Energy
+Serbia: Energy Law changes open the door to the wind parks construction, News Serbia Energy

 After the public hearings completion on 8th January, amendments to the Energy Law will be urgently sent for approval to the Parliament of Serbia.
 New provisions relating to renewable energy sources will allow investors who are willing to build a large production capacities, such as wind parks, to realize their investments in Serbia.